Wilfred Hudleston Hudleston: Life

 Settling in London, although he lived part of the year on property at West Holme, Dorset, and at Knaresborough, he began his career as a geologist.
 Engaging actively in the work of the Geologists' Association, he served as secretary from 1874 to 1877, and supplied many reports of their excursions.
 He was president of the association (1881–83).
 He became a fellow of the Geological Society of London in 1867, was secretary (1886–90), and president from 1892 to 1894.
 He contributed to the society's Journal, among others, a paper (with the Rev. J. F. Blake) on the Corallian rocks of England.
 Other papers on the Jurassic system appeared in the Geological Magazine, and in 1887 he began to publish in the Palæontographical Society's volumes a monograph on the inferior oolite gastropods, which, when completed in 1896, comprised 514 pages of letterpress and 44 plates in 9 parts.
 It was largely founded on his own collection of these fossils, which he bequeathed to the Sedgwick Museum, Cambridge.
+Hudleston was honorary curator of mineralogy for the Yorkshire Museum from 1877 until 1907 and served as a council member of the Yorkshire Philosophical Society during this period.

 In 1884, Hudleston was elected Fellow of the Royal Society.
 In 1886 and the following year he undertook some dredging in the English Channel for mollusca, and aided the foundation of a marine laboratory at Cullercoats, Northumberland.
 Early in 1895 he made a journey in India, travelling from Bombay as far as Srinagar.
 Hudleston, who received the Geological Society's Wollaston Medal in 1897, presided over the geological section of the British Association in 1898.
 He received, with the other three original members, a gold medal at the Fiftieth Anniversary 'Jubilee Meeting of the British Ornithologists' Union' in December 1908.
 He was also a president of the Devonshire Association and other local societies.